Gift Policies: Monetary and In-Kind Donations

 Monetary gifts given in exchange for naming rights may be accepted by the library director according to the library’s Naming Rights Policy.

-Monetary gifts received from a will or bequest may be accepted by the director to be used as directed by the donor, subject to library policies.
-If received without restrictions, the funds may be used as approved by the board.
-The library director and advisory board will consider whether separate bank accounts and budget lines will be created to monitor the funds or if the donation will be given to the library’s foundation for future large capital projects.
+Monetary gifts may be accepted by the director to be used as directed by the donor, subject to library policies.
+If received without restrictions, the funds may be used at the director's discretion and approved by the Advisory Board for donations of $5,000 or more.
+The library director and Board will consider whether separate bank accounts and budget lines will be created to monitor the funds or if the donation will be given to the library's Foundation for future large capital projects or special projects.

 Gifts in Kind